PATATAJEC/ComfyUI-CustomNodeUpdater/README.md

 * **Git not found**: ensure Git is installed and accessible in PATH.
 * **requirements.txt not found**: some nodes don’t need dependencies; the installer will skip them.
 * **Branch not found**: verify the branch name exists on the remote.
+* **Clipboard not working**: some desktop environments may restrict clipboard access; check OS permissions.

 ## License